-The film chronicles the relationship between the Mark and Dave Schultz, brothers and olympic and world champion wrestlers, and John du Pont, a reclusive millionaire who offers to fund and direct their training.
+The film chronicles the relationship between Mark and Dave Schultz, brothers and Olympic and world champion wrestlers, and John du Pont, a reclusive millionaire who offers to fund and direct their training.

-Channing Tatum plays the younger brother –Mark– who walks, talks, and broods as while he’s already an olympic champion he has been made to feel like a loser his entire life.
-When du Pont shows up to of the blue with his offer Mark accepts immediately and asks Dave –played by Ruffalo– to follow.
-Dave is a family man though and declines.
+Channing Tatum plays the younger brother –Mark– who walks, talks, and broods as while he’s already an Olympic champion, he has been made to feel like a loser his entire life.
+When du Pont shows up to the blue with his offer, Mark accepts immediately and asks Dave –played by Ruffalo– to follow.
+Dave is a family man, though and declines.

-du Pont himself is played by an almost unrecognizable Steve Carell.
-The prosthetic nose and makeup are one thing, it’s the voice that really does it. du Pont speaks slowly and in starts and stops, miles away from Carells usual rapid fire style.
-The actors ability to deadpan his way thought ridiculous comedy must have been an advantage too as some of his dialogue is ridiculous (seriously, try say “ornithologist philatelist philanthropist” 10 times quickly, see how far you get) but Carell gets through it all.
+An almost unrecognizable Steve Carell plays du Pont himself.
+The prosthetic nose and makeup are one thing; it’s the voice that really does it. du Pont speaks slowly and in starts and stops, miles away from Carell’s usual rapid-fire style.
+The actors’ ability to deadpan his way through ridiculous comedy must have been an advantage, too, as some of his dialogue is ridiculous (seriously, try saying “ornithologist philatelist philanthropist” 10 times quickly, see how far you get), but Carell gets through it all.

-Carell isn’t alone in the acting department though.
-Channing Tatum is at his best in roles that require physicality but this is easily the most emotionally heavy and complicated role of his career to date and he handles it basically perfectly.
-Ruffalo as the endearing family man does his part also as a simultaneous brother and father figure to the younger Mark, Dave Shultz is less complicated but far more empathetic.
+Carell isn’t alone in the acting department, though.
+Channing Tatum is at his best in roles that require physicality, but this is easily the most emotionally heavy and complicated role of his career to date, and he handles it basically perfectly.
+As the endearing family man, Ruffalo does his part also as a simultaneous brother and father figure to the younger Mark; Dave Shultz is less complicated but far more empathetic.

 It’s important to remember for a moment that this is based on a true story, too.
-I say this because though I didn’t know all the details I was familiar with the story going into this movie.
-There’s an event at the films climax that –even though I knew it was coming– was entirely effective and affecting.
-I don’t know if she knew it was coming but one woman in my screening actually screamed when it happened, that’s how well directed this movie is.
+I say this because though I didn’t know all the details, I was familiar with the story going into this movie.
+There’s an event at the climax of the film that –even though I knew it was coming– was entirely effective and affecting.
+I don’t know if she knew it was coming, but one woman in my screening actually screamed when it happened; that’s how well directed this movie is.